Method for Determining Keyboard Traversal Order for Edges/Connections

 Included in the Prior Art Database: 2005-Apr-01

 This invention describes a way to determine a traversal ordering for a node's connections which will be intuitive to the user.
 Most graphical applications are not completely keyboard accessible.
 The few that are provide very minimal support, such as simply cycling through all connections in a seemingly random order.
 Some application use the creation order of the connections.
 None of these provide a predictable or meaningful order to the user.
 Because of poor usability, the user is left guessing as to which connection is going to be selected next and this can lead to frustration and decreased productivity.
+When navigating via the keyboard, the user should be able to make a reasonable prediction of what the next item traversed to will be.
+The connections are traversed in a generally clockwise direction, with the anchor location of all connections determining the order of precedence.
+Conflicts (connections sharing one or more line segments before diverging) are resolved by taking into account the angles of the first distinct line segments of all conflicting connections.
+The algorithm can be applied in clickwise and counter-clockwise directions, allowing the user to navigate forwards and backwards.

 Method for Determining Keyboard Traversal Order for Edges /Connections